kaykakaraka/DatabaseServerTechTest/readme.md

 * When it receives a GET request on http://localhost:4000/set?somekey=somevalue should store the key value pair in memory
 * When it receieves a GET request on http://localhost:4000/get?key=somekey it should return the value stored at somekey
+* You can store multiple key value pairs on the sever and access each of them
+* A new entry with the same key as a previous entry will overwrite that key
 * This data is stored in memory.

 To Run On Your Computer
 ---------------------